Embracing Down Syndrome: A Letter to My Son

 I Hope You Know

 I hope you know that your imprint on this world is significant.
-That, without even trying, you are teaching people that differences are natural, ok and acceptable.
+That, without even trying, you are teaching people that differences are natural, ok, and acceptable.
 The meaning of life is often what we make of it, and I know that you make things more meaningful for every person who has and will lay their eyes on you.
 It is impossible to look at you and not feel compassion for your fight – that extra effort that you already put into everything.
-And it is impossible to not look at you and realize that you are more like your peers than you are different than them.
+It is impossible not to look at you and realize that you are more like your peers than you are different from them.
 Your differences make you who you are, but they do not define you or your place in this world.
 You are valued, you are worthy, and you are a welcomed part of society.
 And if you ever feel that you are not, then we will change it.
 You and me together.
 Hand in hand, heart in heart.

 I love you,